noahschutte/phase-0/week-2/wireframe-reflection.md

 **What questions did you ask during this challenge?
 What resources did you find to help you answer them?**
 "What is the difference between a wireframe and a mockup?"
-By asking google, I was able to find a graphic design forum that discussed the difference.
+By asking google, I was able to find a [graphic design blog](http://graphicdesign.stackexchange.com/questions/30860/what-is-the-difference-between-wireframes-and-mockups) that discussed the difference.
 A wireframe is exactly what we've discussed.
 It is often a pen and paper drawing of a layout.
 On the other hand, a mockup is often a detailed or even a pixel-perfect image of what the final image will look like.

 **Which parts of the challenge did you enjoy and which parts did you find tedious?**
 I enjoyed thinking of new web sites to design and even started drawing some of them.
 I find the assignment submission process to be slightly tedious, but admit that it's very important to become comfortable with the version control workflow process with git.